 The Consulate General of Canada in Hong Kong has been accredited to Macao for over a quarter century.
 Since 1980, the serving Head of the Consulate General in Hong Kong also serves as Consul-General to Macao.
 Diplomatic ties are enhanced by common membership in international organizations such as the World Trade Organization.
 Moreover, cultural and social associations in both Canada and Macao, such as Casa de Macao Vancouver and Casa de Macao Toronto, have strengthened ties and understanding.

 Prominent figures in Macao's business, leadership and community circles have lived in or studied in Canada, including the former Chief Executive, Mr. Edmund Ho.
 Canadians are increasingly visible and play an active role in Macanese society, notably through the 2002 establishment of the first and only international school in Macao, which follows the Alberta curriculum.

-Canada's rade in Macao continues to develop as Macau moves from a niche gaming market to a regional tourism destination.
-A Canadian Chamber of Commerce was set up in 2004 to promote and defend the trade interests of Macao’s burgeoning Canadian business community.
+Canada's trade in Macao continues to develop as Macao moves from a niche gaming market to a regional tourism destination.
+A Canadian Chamber of Commerce was set up in 2004 to promote and defend the trade interests of Macao’s Canadian business community.
 As Macao develops into a full-fledged tourism and meeting, incentive, convention and exhibition (MICE) destination, large scale hotel chains, shopping malls, convention halls, exhibition facilities and entertainment venues are being built with a view to capitalize on the influx of tourists from China and East Asia.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .